 When will I register for DKU courses?

-The spring DKU course registration windows have yet to be announced.
+The fall DKU course registration windows have yet to be announced.
 Please check back for updates to registration information.

 Will my financial aid be adjusted to accommodate the different housing and board costs at DKU?

 Yes.
 Your budget for financial aid will reflect your costs at DKU and your aid will be adjusted.